|Rule 2||Name and Constitution|

 - (vi) If the Management Committee deem that due to exceptional circumstances the fixtures in any Division are unlikely to be completed before the end of the season it may order certain matches to be played on weekdays and/or to play “Double Header” fixtures.
 A “Double Header” fixture will consist of two matches on the same day between the same two teams played on the same ground, which will be determined by the Management Committee.
 Both matches would be of equal time with the two Clubs involved agreeing the time to be played which must be no less than half the normal full time for that Division’s matches and no more than the normal full time for that Division’s matches plus 20 minutes.
 The half time interval shall be of ten minutes duration and there shall be an interval of at least thirty minutes between the end of the first match and the start of the second match.
 Double Header” fixtures shall not apply to Mini-Soccer Divisions.

 (G) A Club may at its discretion and in accordance with the Laws of the Game use substitute Players in any Competition Match.

 Where a Competition does not allow return substitutes:

-- For Under 17s and Under 18s – a Club may name up to 5 substitute Players of whom not more 5 may be used.
+For Under 17s and Under 18s – a Club may name up to 5 substitute Players of whom not more than 5 may be used.

 Where a Competition does allow return substitutes:

-- For Under 11s - Under 18s – a Club may use up to 5 from 5 substitute Players.
-A Player who has been substituted himself becomes a substitute and may replace any Player at any time subject to the substitution being carried out in accordance with Law 3 of the Laws of Association Football.
+For Under 11s - Under 16s – a Club may use unlimited substitutes from 5 substitute Players.
+A Player who has been substituted becomes a substitute and may replace any Player at any time subject to the substitution being carried out in accordance with Law 3 of the Laws of Association Football.

 For Mini-Soccer – any number of substitutions may be used at any time with the permission of the referee.
 Entry onto the field of play will only be allowed during a stoppage in play.
 A Player who has been replaced may return to play as a substitute for another Player.
 A Team must not have a match day squad greater than double the size of its team in an age group.